briandrum/codes.forchagrin.com/_chapters/chapter-1307-building-permits.md

 effective for one year from the date of its issuance.
 (Ord.
 1955-350.
 Passed 10-10-55.)

+Whenever any board, commission, or official (collectively “Approving Authority”) has been delegated the power to approve plans, issue permits and/or to approve development, construction, reconstruction or renovation of land, buildings or structures within the Village, such Approving Authority may impose conditions, so long as such conditions are in compliance with any applicable statutes, ordinance and standards, on such approval with such conditions that the Approving Authority believes are necessary to impose in order that the public health, safety, convenience, comfort and general welfare of the resident and the Village may be safeguarded and substantial justice done.
+(Ord.
+2022-19.
+Passed 6-13-22.)

 ## 1307.02   Issuance of permit; certification of compliance with zoning code

 Before the issuance of a building permit, the Building Inspector shall certify